accidentalrebel/emacs-haxe-tools/README.md

 `haxe-tools-get-current-buffer-package` | Gets the package of the current haxe-mode buffer.
 This is the line usually on the top of the page preceded by "package"
 `haxe-tools-put-current-buffer-package-to-clipboard` | Gets the package of the current haxe-mode buffer and then puts it into the clipboard.
-More to be added! |
+More to be added! | `haxe-tools-add-package-line-for-current-buffer | Add the package line to the top of the current buffer. |

 # Also check out